NVIDIA/gbm-bench/README.md

 # params: map of params to be passed to the final library to customize the
 #         process of training
 ```
-* Add a line inside Makefile under '_runAll' target to benchmark this particular
-  dataset as well.

 # Trouble shooting
 ## [LightGBM] [Warning] boost::filesystem::create_directories: Permission denied: ...